-\ 11 COOKING & NUTRITION In cooking and nutrition, the course will begin with food hygiene.
+CADEN COOKING & NUTRITION In cooking and nutrition, the course will begin with food hygiene.
 Students will begin to design their own recipes.
 They will prepare their own ingredients, and look at the nutritional content of food and the benefits of a healthy, balanced diet.
 90% of the dishes cooked will be savoury.
-DESIGN AND TECHNOLOGY Students will begin to explore a range of materials and computer-aided design software and computer-aided manufacture to produce functional products.
-Students will begin to go into detail about the social, moral, cultural and spiritual aspect of different materials and products, including thermoforming plastics.
-The design development will involve greater annotations and reflection with significant reference to the consumer they are designing for.
+DESIGN AND TECHNOLOGY Students will begin the year looking at technical drawings and recognising the importance of this within the design and manufacture world including isometric and line weighting.
+Students will begin to go into detail about the social, moral, cultural and spiritual aspect of different materials and products, including thermoforming plastics such as HDPE and our roles as both manufacturers and consumers.
+Within the design process, pupils will learn about biomimicry.
 DRAMA Students will begin the year studying an introductory unit for new starters to secondary level drama.
-Many students will have had drama lessons in primary school, but it is likely that the group's experiences may vary greatly.
+Many students will have had drama lessons in primary school, but it is likely that the groups' experiences may vary greatly.
 This unit of study offers an opportunity for them to get to know each other and develop their social and teamworking skills, while also establishing some basic techniques that can be carried on throughout the rest of the academic year with more complex and/or thematic content.
-FRENCH Students will start the autumn term revising work from their primary school, ensuring that they are confident in the foundations of the language.
-They will move on to master how to describe themselves and their immediate world: families, pets, appearance/size and school items.
-Students will develop their pronunciation and French accent and also gain more confidence in writing with accuracy.
-They will be introduced to the important grammar concept of adjectival agreement when describing pencil case items, appearance and pets.
+FRENCH Students will start the autumn term revising work from their primary school - numbers/age, family members, classroom descriptions - ensuring that they are confident in the phonetic/grammatical/lexical foundations of the language.
+They will move on to master how they can discuss about their immediate world including what they do at school: free-time likes and dislikes, descriptions of their appearance/personality and what they wear and study at school.
+Students will practise listening and reading skills, including pronunciation and French accent, and also strive for greater confidence in writing with accuracy, especially centring on the impact of gender on adjectival agreement.
 GEOGRAPHY Students will begin the term by discovering what makes a great geographer through the topic of 'Fantastic Places'.
 They will travel the globe investigating regions and countries of the world informed by Tim Marshall's book, 'Prisoners of Geography'.
 Students will apply their geographical skills to a range of OS maps and aerial photographs.
 Students will then move onto tectonics and study the restless Earth through the topic of 'Days that shook that world'.
 Students will investigate the causes and impacts of volcanoes and earthquakes and enquire if we can ever live safely with these hazards.
 They will revisit, retrieve, reuse and develop their map skills.
 HISTORY Students will begin the year with a unit based on the development of historical skills such as deduction and evaluation.
-Students will then ask what it was like to live in Celtic Britain before investigating what it may have been like to live under the rule of the Roman Empire.
-Subsequently, students will explore Anglo-Saxon and Viking Britain.
+Students will then learn about Constantinople in the 11 th century, before investigating how influential the Normans were on England.
+Subsequently, students will look at the power of Eleanor of Aquitaine before a study of the Crusades.
 Throughout the term, students will learn to develop their understanding of chronology, interpretation of sources and to explore the causes and consequences of historical events.
+This course will build on students' knowledge of power and authority by repeatedly interacting with stories related to how medieval rulers across the world sought to develop, increase and maintain their power and authority: who holds power, how do people keep their power, what methods do they use to gain and maintain authority and control and how does power manifest in different forms.